 You know about Spotify.
 Of course you do.
 Within a couple years of launching in the USA, the streaming music service has fully ingratiated itself into our culture, and it’s easy to see why.
 Spotify offers such an impressive and exhaustive range of artists and albums at a range of costs that goes from affordable to completely free.

-We’ve sang the praises of Spotify elsewhere on this blog, but we’re such big fans of the service that we figured it was a worthy time for a reminder.
+We’ve sung the praises of Spotify elsewhere on this blog, but we’re such big fans of the service that we figured it was a worthy time for a reminder.
 Also, we’re just about at the halfway point of 2013, and obsessives that we are, we never miss an opportunity to make a good ol’ fashioned best-of list.

 So read on if you want to know how to access Spotify from anywhere (including your television) and are curious about what albums have been blasting through the FlashRouters offices all year.